xuleimath/website/docs/examples/password-checker.md

 # What Information Can A Zero-Knowledge Proof Provide?

-The proof receipt provides Bob with two important kinds of information:
+The `method ID` and the the `journal` on the receipt provide Bob assurance that:

+    The program Alice executed within the zkVM was actually Bob's Password Checker, and Bob's Password Checker approved Alice's password

 * It demonstrates that the guest zkVM program has executed, which tells Bob `his password requirements were met`.
-* It also provides a tamper-proof receipt `journal` for public outputs, the integrity of which tells Bob that <b>the shared outputs are the result of running the password program</b>.
+* It also provides a tamper-proof `journal` for public outputs, the integrity of which tells Bob that <b>the shared outputs are the result of running the password program</b>.

 ### Successful Program Execution is Information